gjeunen/reference_database_creator/README.md

 ### 8. *visualization*

-Once the final reference database is curated, four visualization methods can be run to provide information on the contents of the reference database, including (i) diversity, (ii) amplicon_length, (iii) db_completeness, and (iv) phylo.
+Once the final reference database is curated, five visualization methods can be run to provide information on the contents of the reference database, including (i) diversity, (ii) amplicon_length, (iii) db_completeness, (iv) phylo, and (v) primer_efficiency.
 The visualization method can be specified with the '*--method*' parameter.

 #### 8.1. *diversity*